Athletic Training Services

 This service is available at no cost to participants.
 Funding is through the student activity fee paid at registration.

 Sports medicine staff

-All graduate assistants are certified or are in the process of becoming certified with the National Athletic Trainers Association (NATA), as well as licensed with the Kansas state board of healing arts.
+All graduate assistants are certified with the National Athletic Trainers Association (NATA), as well as licensed with the Kansas state board of healing arts.